scottpetrovic/krita-python-auto-complete/README.md

 The Python file has a lot of notes, so make sure to check that out to see exactly what is going on.

+If you look in the Output folder, you can see what the final generated file looks like.
+This is what you would use in your Python editor.

 Grab the Krita source code from here as a pre-requisite https://github.com/KDE/krita